lalimakarri/OS-Project-3-DataLog/README.md

 Type in 'quit' to exit the program

 The code consists of one file called BTreeIndex that was coded in the Java language.

+IMPORTANT:
+I have been trying to get the Zip folder onto computer but it hasent been working.